 Inspiration is within you and it’s something that cannot be bought.
 Use what you have, don’t think about the gear.
 Just go out, take photos and enjoy it.
 The more you practice, the better you’ll become and the more you love the subjects you photograph and the process itself, the more it will shine through your images.

-All photos © Alex Greenshpun : Facebook
+Alex Greenshpun links : Facebook